-The number of shares listed below as beneficially owned before the offering by each selling securityholder owning series A and series B preferred stock has been computed, in part, based upon the terms of the series A and series B preferred stock, which provides that the number of shares that the selling securityholders may acquire upon conversion may not exceed that number which would render a selling securityholder the beneficial owner of more than five percent of the then issued and outstanding shares of common stock.
-For purposes of computing the number and percentage of shares beneficially owned by a selling securityholder on May 1, 1999, any shares which such person has the right to acquire within 60 days after such date are deemed to be outstanding, but those shares are not deemed to be outstanding for the purpose of computing the percentage ownership of any other selling securityholder.
-On May 1, 1999, we had 5,965,719 shares of common stock outstanding.
+The number of shares listed below as beneficially owned before the offering by each selling securityholder owning series C and series D preferred stock has been computed, without giving effect to the terms of the series C and series D preferred stock, which provide that the number of shares that the selling securityholders may acquire upon conversion may not exceed that number which would render a selling securityholder the beneficial owner of more than five percent of the then issued and outstanding shares of common stock, or result in the issuance of more than an aggregate of 1,503,255 shares upon conversion of the Series C preferred stock or more than an aggregate of 1,706,814 shares upon conversion of the series D preferred stock, on the date that series of preferred stock was issued.

+On September 22, 1999, we had 8,928,513 shares of common stock outstanding.
+For purposes of computing the number and percentage of shares beneficially owned by a selling securityholder on September 22, 1999, any shares which such person has the right to acquire within 60 days after such date are deemed to be outstanding, but those shares are not deemed to be outstanding for the purpose of computing the percentage ownership of any other selling securityholder.